linkerd/linkerd2/BUILD.md

   - [`web`](web): Provides a UI dashboard to view and drive the control plane.
 - [`multicluster extension`](multicluster)
-  - [`linkerd-gateway`]: Accepts requests from other clusters and forwards them to the appropriate destionation in the local cluster.
+  - [`linkerd-gateway`]: Accepts requests from other clusters and forwards them to the appropriate destination in the local cluster.
   - [`linkerd-service-mirror-xxx`](multicluster/service-mirror): Controller
     observing the labeling of exported services in the target cluster, each one for which it will create a mirrored service in the local cluster.